Rama Logo

 Components

-Rama applications are programmed entirely with either its Java API or Clojure API.
-They consist of three components: depots, topologies, and PStates.
-These are explained in the next sections.
+Rama applications are written entirely using its Java or Clojure APIs.
+They consist of three building blocks: depots, topologies, and PStates.

 Depots